EKreir/ecfArcadiaZoo/README.md

 for my part I have a linux distribution (ubuntu 24.04) `sudo apt install composer`

 - and finally, all that remains is to test locally to visualize the project.
+You must launch the index.php file in the public directory

 # graphic charter

-link of Figma models (mockup & wireframes in mobile & desktop format: https://www.figma.com/design/iYz2yZt5Hs77gQe9HoIOnX/arcadiaMaquette?node-id=0-1&node-type=canvas&t=oEFsGAmfBbn4hIcx-0
+link of Figma models (graphic charter, mockup & wireframes in mobile & desktop format): https://www.figma.com/design/iYz2yZt5Hs77gQe9HoIOnX/arcadiaMaquette?node-id=0-1&node-type=canvas&t=bmEv193IGEfD87Gm-0

 # technologies used